veib6247/sal-bot/README.md

 - Save
 - Open your preferred terminal and cd to this app's directory
 - Run the command `npm run start`
+- Keep the terminal open to keep the bot alive and run at the scheduled time that you set